The Mission Inn Hotel & Spa: History

 During the 1970s and 1980s, the Mission Inn faced significant financial difficulties and deterioration.
 There were ongoing discussions about possibly demolishing the historic hotel to make way for other developments.
 The Friends of the Mission Inn helped secure the necessary support to have The Mission Inn designated a National Historic Landmark on May 5, 1977.

 The Carley Capital Group began restoring the Mission Inn in 1985.
-However, the project faced financial difficulties and was halted in 1988 when Chemical Bank foreclosed on the property.
-The Carley Capital Group did face significant financial difficulties during their restoration of the Mission Inn, but they did not go bankrupt.
-Instead, the project was halted in 1988 when Chemical Bank foreclosed on the property due to the financial strain.
+The project faced financial difficulties and was halted in 1988 when Chemical Bank foreclosed on the property.
 By that time, the Carley Capital Group had already invested an estimated $40 million to $50 million into the restoration efforts.

-In 1992, Duane Roberts purchased the Mission Inn Hotel & Spa and restored many of the property's architectural Spanish Mission-style features and undertaking modernization of the hotel's facilities.
-His wife, Kelly, manages the hotel.
-Annual events include the Festival of Lights, Feste dell’Amore and the Pumpkin Stroll.
-Historic Hotels of America announced on August 8, 2024 that Kelly and Duane Roberts had been named recipients of the 2024 Historic Hotels of America Steward of History and Historic Preservation Award for their efforts.
+In 1992, Duane Roberts purchased the Mission Inn Hotel & Spa.
+Historic Hotels of America announced on August 8, 2024 that Kelly and Duane Roberts had been named recipients of the 2024 Historic Hotels of America Steward of History and Historic Preservation Award.

 During the inn's "Festival of Lights" celebration in November 2022, a fire broke out on the roof following the fireworks display.

+The owner from 1992 to 2026 was Historic Mission Inn Corporation.
+Kelly Roberts served as vice chairman and chief operating officer after Duane Roberts’ death on November 1, 2025.
+On May 4, 2026, Yuhaaviatam of San Manuel Nation announced a deal to purchase the hotel.
+Documents filed with the County of Riverside show the transaction was for $33.2 million.